ubsicap/assure_support_site/documentation/BuildAndDeploy.md

 2. If an error message appears, click `OK` to close the error box and try clicking `Activate` again.
 Repeat this process until the `Status` successfully changes to `"Active"`.

 ### 2: Build and Push a Docker Image
-1. In a terminal, navigate to the `/public` directory.
+1. In a terminal, navigate to the project root directory.
 2. Build the docker image and push the new image to Docker Hub using these commands:
 ```sh
 docker build -t lingxinchen/sb-php:3.55